Lawd-STAR/DetStream-Vision-Agents/README.md

 ## Processors

-Processors make it easy to combine the video & LLM with additional state.
-Here are some built-in examples

-* YoloPose
-* ImageCapture
+Processors enable you to provide state and receive/publish video & audio.
+Many video AI use case require you to do things like

+* Run a smaller AI model next to the LLM (like Yolo or roboflow)
+* Make API calls to maintain relevant info/game state
+* Modify audio/video, for instance avatars
-* BufferedVideoCapture
+* Capture audio/video

+This is all handled by processors.

 ## Docs

 To get started with Vision Agents, check out our getting started guide at [VisionAgents.ai](https://visionagents.ai).

 - Quickstart: [Building a Voice AI app](https://visionagents.ai/introduction/voice-agents)